 Before I begin, let me introduce myself.
-My name is Casey Whitaker and I graduated from Auburn University in December with a degree in agricultural communication before moving back home to Centreville, Virginia to intern with the Animal Agriculture Alliance.
+My name is Casey and I graduated from Auburn University with a degree in agricultural communication before moving back home to Centreville, Virginia to intern with the Animal Agriculture Alliance.
 I am extremely fortunate to have landed an internship so soon after college and doing what I absolutely love – advocating for agriculture (and let’s face it, free rent for a few months is nothing to complain about).

 Now, before you form any opinions about me, let me explain.
 I didn’t grow up on a farm, nor do I have family that farms.
 I open my bedroom window and can hear the cars zipping by on Route 29.
 You might be wondering, how did this girl end up working in the agriculture industry?